AdelKS/LinuxGamingGuide/README.md

 #### The Graphical way

-Install `pulseeffects` (`pulseeffects-legacy-git` from the AUR if on Archlinux) and enable the "Convolver" plugin for your ouput sound:
+Install `easyeffects` (`pulseeffects-legacy-git` for `Pulseaudio` from the AUR if on Archlinux) and enable the "Convolver" plugin for your ouput sound:

 ![PulseEffects mic noise suppression](./images/headset-auto-eq-gui.png)

 You need to download the corresponding `.wav` file to your headset, from the [AutoEq](https://github.com/jaakkopasanen/AutoEq) github repository.
 For example the files related to my headset are [these ones](https://github.com/jaakkopasanen/AutoEq/tree/master/results/rtings/rtings_harman_over-ear_2018/SteelSeries%20Arctis%20Pro%20GameDAC).
 There's a 44.1kHz and a 48kHz version for those `.wav` files.
 Pick the highest frequency your soundcard can handle, or just try both if you are too lazy to figure that out haha.

-*Note:* the `pulseeffects` app must remain open for this to keep on working, except if you enable the "start as a service on login" menu option then log out and back in.
+*Note:* the `easyeffects` app must remain open for this to keep on working, except if you enable the "start as a service on login" menu option then log out and back in.
 ### Mic noise suppression

 You have cherry blue mechanical keyboard, your friends and teammates keep on complaining/sending death threats about you being too noisy with your keyboard ?
 Fear no more.